rakhadjo/rakhadjo/README.md

 </p>

 ### Hi, I'm Rakha, an undergrad in Comp.
 Sci at The University of Manchester 🤘
-- **President at PPIGM** 🇮🇩🇬🇧 - the Indonesian students association in all of Greater Manchester, encompassing the University of Manchester, Manchester Metropolitan University, University of Salford, among all others.
-Main point of contact between the Indonesians in Manchester and the Embassy in London, among other organizations.
-Supervising, advising the planning and execution of Indonesian events, internal and external.
+- **Head of Technology at PPIUK** 🇮🇩🇬🇧 - the Indonesian students association in all of the United Kingdom of Great Britain and Northern Ireland.
+Executing the Indonesian Student Census Program in the UK for a population of 3000+ students.
+Responsible for the procurement of subdomains and organizational emails for 150+ staff members and 30+ local PPI Chapters throughout the UK.
-- **Embedded Systems Engineer at ARM** - Undergraduate Summer Placement at ARM Ltd, placed in the debugging team within the ARM Partner Enablement Group, tasked with providing support to an on-chip trace data generator by means of kernel flashing and documentation.
+- **Embedded Systems Engineer at ARM** - Undergraduate Summer Placement at ARM Ltd, placed in the debugging team within the ARM Partner Enablement Group in support building for Non-Invasive Debugging on the ARM Juno Development Board.
 ---
 ```javascript
 const Rakha = {